Restful API in Laravel with sanctum authentication

 Database Configuration

-Let's configure a database for our application.
-If you don't have a database then create a new one.
-After creating the database open .env file from the root directory of your project. if .env file is missing from project then copy content from .env.example and create the file. .env file defines many common environment variables
+Let’s configure a database for our application.
+If you don’t have a database then create a new one.
+After creating the database open the .env file from the root directory of your project. if the .env file is missing from the project then copy content from the .env.example and create the file. .env file defines many common environment variables

 DB_CONNECTION=mysql